Meet the Ivy Leaguer leading Penn State's life after Saquon Barkley

 McSorley hears questions about the 2018 offense and bristles.
 The constant mentions of what Penn State lost strike a nerve with the All-Big Ten quarterback.
 "You're taking shots at our team," McSorley said.

-He's quick to defend the men who still surround him: wide receiver Juwan Johnson, who had 54 receptions, including the game winner on the final play at Iowa; running back Miles Sanders, who averaged 6.2 yards per carry in limited work; wideout DeAndre Thompkins, who averaged 15.8 yards per reception; four returning starters on the line.
-And Rahne.
+He's quick to defend the men who still surround him: wide receiver Juwan Johnson, who had 54 receptions, including the game winner on the final play at Iowa; running back Miles Sanders, who averaged 6.2 yards per carry in limited work; wideout DeAndre Thompkins, who averaged 15.8 yards per reception; four returning starters on the line -- and Rahne.

 "Coach Rahne's going to call games with a chip on his shoulder," McSorley said.
 "That excites me and motivates me."